learn-co-curriculum/dsc-getting-started-with-numpy/README.md

 NumPy is one of the main libraries for performing scientific computing in Python.
 Using NumPy, you can create high-performance multi-dimensional arrays, and several tools to work with these arrays.

-A numpy array can store a grid of values.
-All the values must be of the same type. numpy arrays are n-dimensional, and the number of dimensions is denoted the *rank* of the numpy array.
+A NumPy array can store a grid of values.
+All the values must be of the same type.
+NumPy arrays are n-dimensional, and the number of dimensions is denoted the *rank* of the NumPy array.
 The shape of an array is a tuple of integers which hold the size of the array along each of the dimensions.

 For more information on NumPy, we refer to http://www.numpy.org/.